 Anyhow, now for my polar opposite version of instant noodles.
 I’ve shared the basic recipe, but as a well liked food, it’s a great opportunity to increase it’s nutritional value by adding a few nutrient and flavour ‘boosters’ (for which I’ve also made suggestions).

-- 100 g (approx.) noodles of your choice (I've used gluten-free brown rice noodles here, but you could use any type of good quality noodle or zoodles for grain-free)
+- 100 g noodles (I've used gluten-free brown rice noodles here, but you could use any type of good quality noodle or zoodles for grain-free)

 - In a small pot bring about 4 cups of water to the boil.
 Add the noodles and cook until just cooked.
 How long you cook (or soak) for will depend on the type of noodle you choose (follow the directions on the pack).